The Memory-Enhanced Gaussian Noise (MEGN) Model for Fiber-Optic Channels: Derivation of Frequency Moments

 \subsubsection{Typical Group $\mLa^{a}$}

 For $\mLa^{a}=\{\mLai{1},\mLai{2},\mLai{3},\mLai{4}\}$, we consider the case of $\mLai{1}$, i.e.,

-Then, we replace the time-dependent correlation $\Ra{\w,\w+\tau}{} $ with the time-averaged correlation $\bRa{\tau}{}$, yielding the equivalent results due to the assumptions of $W\to\infty$ and the cyclo-stationary process on symbol energies.
-This enable us to discard the summation over time $\w$.
+Then, we replace the time-dependent correlation $\Ra{\w,\w+\tau}{} $ with the time-averaged correlation $\bRa{\tau}{}$, yielding equivalent results due to the assumptions of $W\to\infty$ and a cyclostationary process on symbol energies.
+This enables us to discard the summation over time $\w$.
 Then, after using the symmetry property of the covariance function, \eqref{Eq:Mom24_0} can be rewritten as

 Similarly, the moment expressions for the cases of $\mLai{2}$, $\mLai{3}$, and $\mLai{4}$ can be obtained.